lpiccinelli-eth/UniDepth/README.md

 1. UniDepthV1_ViTL14
 2. UniDepthV1_ConvNextL

-For imporved flexibility, we provide a UniDepth wrapper where you need to specifiy the version and the backbone to torch.hub.load() call, such as:
+For improved flexibility, we provide a UniDepth wrapper where you need to specify the version and the backbone to torch.hub.load() call, such as:
 ```python
 torch.hub.load("lpiccinelli-eth/UniDepth", "UniDepth", version=version, backbone=backbone, pretrained=True, trust_repo=True, force_reload=True)
 ```